 Tess chose her dress fairly quickly.
 It was down to either a blue strapless or a white halter; she chose the blue one.
 Then she had to call Braden to make sure he knew her dress was blue so he could match her.

 Four hours after entering the mall, we left, bags in tow.

 I think both girls were happy with the choices they made.
 They better be, I spent a lot of good money on those dresses.

 I get home from working a twelve hour shift, all I want to do is take a shower and go to bed.
-I head up stairs, but is I'm walking I hear Carol's voice form the living room.
+I head up stairs, but as I'm walking I hear Carol's voice from the living room.